Gekonisko/Gekonisko/README.md

-### Hi there 👋
+### Hi there! 👋

-I'm Jakub, an studing cybersecurity.
-I am aspiring software developer and software engineer, slowly working towards getting a CS Degree at AGH University of Science and Technology
+I'm Jakub, currently studying cybersecurity.
+I aspire to become a software developer and software engineer, and I'm gradually working towards obtaining a CS degree at AGH University of Science and Technology.

-- 🔭 I’m currently working on creating webpage for AGH science club and working on game project
+🔭 Currently, I'm working on creating a webpage for an AGH science club and also on a game project.
-- 🌱 I’m currently learning how to code in C++ and write shaders in ShaderLab
+🌱 I'm learning how to code in C++ and write shaders in ShaderLab.
-- 📫 How to reach me: by email jakub.ocytko@gmail.com
+📫 You can reach me via email at jakub.ocytko@gmail.com.